Spotlight on Carol Harvey, Netball Scotland

 08 March 2024

-To mark International Women’s Day 2024, we sat down with Carol Harvey, Director of Development at Netball Scotland, to find out more about her involvement with the sport, the impact that playing netball can have on women and girls, and the partnership between Johnson Carmichael and Netball Scotland.
+As proud partners of Netball Scotland, we spoke with Carol Harvey, Director of Development, to find out more about her involvement with the sport, the impact that playing netball can have on women and girls, and the partnership between Johnston Carmichael and Netball Scotland.

 Tell us a bit about you, how did you get involved with Netball Scotland?